 In Bangkok, particulate matter from vehicle emissions is at an all time high and routinely exceeds the national safety standard, which is 50 μg/m3 annually and 120 μg/m3 within a 24-hour period.

 Industrial growth has supported the developing nation, but at an enormous cost, particularly to those in the Bangkok metropolitan area, which is where 20% of the country’s pollution is concentrated and where over 65% of the nation’s emissions originate.

-Note that this is in absolute contrast to articles such as that in Coconuts Bangkok that report Bangkok to be one of the ‘cleanest’ cities to live in.
-Provincially speaking, Bangkok is a huge area of land, and perhaps overall it ranks fairly ‘cleanly’ in comparison to others, but certain parts, particularly central Bangkok and the industrial areas like Samut Prakan, are heavily polluted.
+These statistics are in absolute contrast to articles such as that in Coconuts Bangkok which report Bangkok to be one of the ‘cleanest’ cities to live in.

 In coastal regions of Thailand like Rayong, economic development has spurred the use of over 73 million tons of chemicals (including dangerous volatile organic compounds) each year.
 The use of VOCs can contribute to severe neurological and reproductive disorders.